jackstown/coding_challenge_am/README.md

 This requires further pagination, and is a fairly expensive operation.

-However, if needed, I can implement this using ThreadPools and making the calls asyncronous.
+However, if needed, I can implement this using ThreadPools and making the calls asynchronous.

 ### Synchronous API calls